Auto-focus or manual

 the subjects and composing shots.

 longer than most, until one day I was under Swanage Pier (where else)

 photographing a Tompot Blenny (you know the one).
-He was being
+He was being most

-the pier that, although I could make him out as being in frame, I was damned if I
+although I could make him out as being in frame, I was damned if I

 could see whether he was in focus or not!
 I went by the autofocus

 indicator and shot the roll off anyway.
 When the film was processed I

 had 36 in-focus shots.

 Autofocus systems these days can not only see in

 less light than we can, they are also faster. try it yourself.
-Take an autofocus
+Take

-situation in which autofocus does have difficulty is with
+One situation in which autofocus does have

-is why, if you can see a subject well enough to manually focus,
+which is why, if you can see a subject well enough to manually focus,

 then so will your autofocus system.